The Ultimate Guide to Hiring Virtual Assistants in 2026

 Hire a Managed Virtual Assistant Service Provider

-With a managed virtual assistant service, you hire the service provider, not an individual assistant.
-You get a team—an account manager, a virtual assistant, backup managers and assistants.
-Managed virtual assistant services start at around $25 per hour.
+With a managed virtual assistant service, you hire a team—an account manager, a virtual assistant, backup managers, and assistants—starting at about $25 per hour.
+You aren't hiring an individual assistant.

-The main advantage of this model is that all recruiting, vetting, hiring, training, and performance management are off your plate, along with most of the risks of hiring freelancers and contractors:
+The main benefit of this model is that it takes all recruiting, vetting, hiring, training, and performance management off your plate, along with most of the risks associated with hiring freelancers and contractors.

 • You can hire faster